 When you’re trying to boost the protein in your diet while minimizing carbohydrates, one way to do it is by adding protein powder to your baked goods.
 But not all protein powders are created equal.
 Which one is best for baking?
 Soy protein and whey protein tend to come out on top.

 If you’re thinking about whipping up a batch of protein-packed muffins, brownies, or other treats, you need to know which protein powder is best for baking.
-Below, we dive into three different types of protein powders, ranking them from the best to the least best.
+Below, we dive into three different types of protein powders, ranking them from the best to the least good.

 Who’s ready to make some protein-packed deliciousness?

-Which Protein Powder is Best for Baking?
+Best Protein Powder for Baking

 There are a lot of options when it comes to protein powders.
 There’s whey, casein, brown rice, egg, pea, hemp, etc. Knowing which one to use for your protein-packed treat recipes can be challenging.